palewire/django-postgres-copy/docs/index.rst

     for row in data:
         MyModel.objects.create(name=row['NAME'], number=row['NUMBER'])

-That works, but if you have a big file as Django racks up a database query for each row it can take a long time to get all the data in the database.
+That works, but if you have a big file Django will rack up a database query for each row.
+That can take a long time to finish.

-Lucky for us, PostgreSQL has a built-in tool called `COPY <http://www.postgresql.org/docs/9.4/static/sql-copy.html>`_ that can hammer data in and out the database with one quick query.
+Lucky for us, PostgreSQL has a built-in tool called `COPY <http://www.postgresql.org/docs/9.4/static/sql-copy.html>`_ that hammers data in and out the database with one quick query.

-This package tries to make using COPY as easy any other database routine supported by Django.
+This package tries to make using COPY as easy as any other database routine supported by Django.
 It is implemented by a custom `model manager <https://docs.djangoproject.com/en/dev/topics/db/managers/>`_.

 Here's how it imports a CSV to a database table.